Truffini/TrevorRuffiniProjectpart2/README.md

 2017.earnings.3_yrs_after_completion.overall_count_over_poverty_line
 2016.repayment.3_yr_repayment.overall

+I have added sprint three, which takes in data from an excel sheet, adding the new table emp_data to our original database, it shows the following statistics(as DB row) for each state (including territories).

+the state
+the occupation major title
+the total employment in that field in that state the 25th percentile salary (lets assume that most college grads earn in the lower 25%) for that field both hourly and annual

+there has also been added tests to check if tjhe method to read from the xlsx file works properly. testing if all 50 states are included and to make sure it gets the right number of major occupational groups. along with othere test that check to see if the old and new tables are still there and writing.

-key error 'metadata' in test 1 and fixture 'cursor' not found error in test two only on github both working fine on pycharm/pytest.
+key error 'metadata' in test 1 and fixture 'cursor' not found error in test two only on github 'metadata' error only on github.
 I have put this in a seperate repository because in part one I made a mistake discussed in office hours while creating the repository and could not push although now fixed in this repository.